weiyao1996/FlowGAN/README.md

 ```

 ### Visualization
 We adopt [Mitsuba renderer](https://github.com/mitsuba-renderer/mitsuba2) for the visualization of 3D point clouds.
-Please refer to the original repository.

 ##  Citation